bleutzinn/grav-plugin-add-page-by-form/README.md

 The **Add Page By Form** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It allows (anonymous) users to add a page by filling in a form.

-**IMPORTANT: this version is far from ready.
+**IMPORTANT: this version is in beta.
 Do not use or fork unless you really need to.**

 ## Security